Last Updated on January 20, 2023 by Natalia

-A gondola ride through the beautiful canals of the Venetian Lagoon is often the highlight of a trip to Venice.
+A gondola ride through the beautiful canals of the Venetian Lagoon is often the highlight of a trip to Venice, but how cheap are they?
 Gondolas are flat-bottomed, narrow rowing boats unique to Venice that were once predominantly used by the city’s upper class.
 For hundreds of years gondolas were the main means of transportation throughout the city.
 The introduction of motorboats means gondolas are now less practical, but they are still a very popular attraction for tourists.
 Although the cost of a gondola ride in Venice is quite high, it is a truly unique way to explore the canals of this floating city.
 If you’re trying to keep costs down, fortunately there are cheaper alternatives for budget gondola rides for as little as €2, as well as other ways to get around Venice.
-This article seeks to answer 2 questions: 1.
-What is the cost of a gondola ride in Venice? and 2.
-What are the alternatives to gondolas?

 Looking for an itinerary for your trip?
 Check out our guide to the top things to do in Venice in 2 days!

 Cost of a private gondola ride in Venice